ellenc0297/github-notes/README.md

 # github-notes
 ---
 ## Git
 What is Git?
-Git, is a verison control software
+Git, is a verison control software (Using the command line or other ease-of-use interfaces)

 * Git is a verison control that helps you keep track of the entrie history of things you're working on the computer (not just for you)
 * Collaboration = multiple people work on the same file (*dropbox or google docs*)